elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint *(to the crowd.)*

-- {:.i2} My friends, shout it with me : Long live Freedom.
+- {:.i2} My friends, shout it with me: Long live Freedom.

 - {:.sp} The Crowd.